Most Used Internal Medicine CPT Codes

 Hemodialysis Services Codes (90935-90937)

 Hemodialysis is a vital procedure for patients with kidney-related issues.
-CPT codes 90935-90937 are used to report hemodialysis services.
-The process involves withdrawing blood, filtering out harmful substances, and then reinfusing the purified blood back into the patient’s body.
+Providers use CPT codes 90935-90937 to report hemodialysis services.
+This process involves withdrawing blood, filtering out harmful substances, and reinfusing purified blood into the patient.

 In some cases, providers may perform hemodialysis and associated E/M services on the same day.
 Accurate coding and documentation are essential to ensure proper billing for these interconnected services.